sergio-santiago/crudex/README.md

 ## Requirements

 - Python 3.11 or higher
-- No external database server is required; it uses SQLite by default.
+- No external database server is required, it uses SQLite by default.

 ## Usage